 If you have been unable to find the 1841 census for this parish, Wiltshire and Swindon Archives website provides the answer as one of their Wiltshire History Questions.

-The transcription of the section for West Kington from the National Gazetteer (1868).
+- A transcription of the section for West Kington from the National Gazetteer (1868).